anyulled/gsas-live-stream-workshop/workspace/adrs/0002-use-auto_scaling.md

 ## Context

-The system faces 'burst' traffic during conferences, requiring dynamic scaling to maintain performance.
+We require dynamic scaling of the video processors to handle adaptive bitrate and resolution requirements.
+This will ensure that the video processing service can handle varying loads efficiently.

 ## Decision

-The web application component will be deployed within an AWS Auto Scaling Group.
+The video processors component will be configured to use auto-scaling.
+This involves setting up scaling policies based on CPU usage and network traffic.

 ## Consequences